2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-09-pcr-primer-calculator-using-r.md

 -------------------------------------------------------------------------------
 ## Creating our script in R
-#### Section 1: Adding libraries to the R script
+#### Section 1: Adding packages to the R script

-Libraries were created to make coding easier for everyone.
-A library inside code is synonymous to a literal library.
-They are full of *books*.
-Each book you request from the library helps you accomplish a task.
-Imagine yourself as a computer, your human overlord demands that you take the integral of an infinite series that is both continuous and decreasing in a positive manner and needs to know if the function converges or diverges.
+Packages were created to make coding easier for everyone.
+To add a package to our code, we us the library function "library()"".
+Many coders, myself included, incorrectly refer to a package as a library.
+Packages are commonly mistaken as a library most likely because of their uncanny similarity to a literal library in real life.
+Conceptually a package is a set of *books* just like your neighborhood library!
+Each book you request from a package will help you accomplish a task.
+Similarly, renting a book from your local library can help you finish your book report or diorama of the solar system.
+Imagine yourself as a computer, your human overlord gives you a dozen of numbers and symbols then asks you to take the integral of an infinite series that is both continuous and decreasing in a positive manner.
 What are you going to do?
-You will go to the library and request a Calculus textbook by Ron Larson.
+You will go to the metaphorical library, request a Calculus textbook and crunch the numbers.
 Once you have the book, you can tell your master the area under the curve of the infinite series is finite and will converge.

 For our script we will be using two libraries, readr and stringr.
 ```r